boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 [comment]: <> (??? need discussion on this particular + add link/ref with framework ???)

-### CE (with some PE functions): TITLE to be Found
+### Service-aware CE

-In some cases, a CE connects to the provider network using Inter-AS Option B or C as defined in {{Section 10 of !RFC4364}} with the use of MPLS or SRv6 data planes.
+While in most cases, the CE connects to the PE thanks to IP (e.g. vlans), a CE may also connect to the provider network with the use of MPLS -potentially over IP tunnels- or SRv6 data planes.
+The CE has awareness of provider services configuration (e.g. control plane identifiers such as Route Targets and Route Distinguishers).
 An example of such as an AC is depicted in {{figure-51}}.
-The configuration of VRFs together with control plane identifiers, such as Route Targets (RTs) and Route Distinguishers (RDs), happens on the CE.
 This is a source of confusion since these configurations are typically enforced on PE devices.
 Notwithstanding, the reference design based on Orchestration scope prevails: the CE is managed by the customer and the AC is based on MPLS or SRv6 data plane technologies.
-Note that the complete termination of the AC within the provider network may happen on distinct routers: this is another example of distributed PE (e.g., in Inter-AS Option C, the Autonomous System Border Router (ASBR) and a remote PE in the provider network with VRF configuration form a distributed PE).
+Note that the complete termination of the AC within the provider network may happen on distinct routers: this is another example of distributed PE.

 ~~~~
 {::include ./drawings/mpls-ac.txt}
 ~~~~
-{: #figure-51 title="MPLS or SRv6 Attachment Circuit" artwork-align="center"}
+{: #figure-51 title="Example of MPLS-based Attachment Circuit" artwork-align="center"}

 This use case is also referred to in {{sec-10b}} and {{sec-10c}}.